 The latest scientific discoveries by a variety of researchers employ new brain imaging techniques to watch changes occur in different areas of the mind.
 These studies confirm without a doubt the discoveries of Cade and Wise, as well as the direct inner experience of everyone who comes in contact with the creative light flowing in each of us, whether in meditation or waking states.

-The common ground on which meditators, spiritual seekers, and scientists meet is EEG biofeedback, video magnetic resonance imaging (shown here), and other methods of brain imaging that photograph what turns out to be the light of consciousness, vibrating in the brain as brainwaves.
+The common ground on which meditators, spiritual seekers, and scientists meet is EEG biofeedback, video magnetic resonance imaging, and other methods of brain imaging that photograph what turns out to be the light of consciousness, vibrating in the brain as brainwaves.

 Judith Pennington, having taught this science of consciousness since year 2000, today trains people across the U.S. to meditate and awaken their minds through brainwave training.
-The best known teacher and writer on these principles, she uses the Lesh scale, the ESR built by Blundell, and the Mind Mirror III and signal switchbox created by Blundell's nephew, electronics engineer Neil Hancock, to train individuals and groups.
+The best known teacher and writer on these principles, she has co-designed a new state-of-the-art EEG, the Vilistus Mind Mirror 6, that is revolutionizing research and is enabling people to self-train to higher states of consciousness.

 Pennington is extending the discoveries of Cade and Wise by using leading-edge research to train people to the evolved mind pattern and the still-higher brainwaves of spiritual illumination.